Chart Color Schemes

 Infrastructure

-Carey Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Carey Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area infrastructure significantly impacts local performance.
-AreaSearch identified ten projects likely influencing the area.
-Key projects are SWAMS Health Hub and Community Centre, Glen Iris Commercial & Retail Development, Carey Park Football Club Upgrades, and Bunbury Regional Hospital Redevelopment.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely impacting the region.
+Notable ones include SWAMS Health Hub and Community Centre, Glen Iris Commercial & Retail Development, Carey Park Football Club Upgrades, and Bunbury Regional Hospital Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.